grzniuk/grzniuk/README.md

 Hi,

-i'm @grzniuk, a Python developer.
-This repo is for my hobby projects.
-I'm curently interested in codifying music theory.
+i'm @grzniuk and this repo is for my hobby projects which include writing fiction and developing Python software.
+I'm curently interested in codifying music theory and creating audio visualisations.

 You can contact me at grzniuk at biscoco dot com.